-As per EITF 00-19, "Accounting For Derivative Financial Instruments Index to, and Potentially Settled in, Company Stock" the Company calculated the value of the warrants issued in connection with this transaction to be \$567,085.
-This amount was recorded as a reduction to the proceeds allocated to Preferred Stock and a corresponding liability was established.
-This liability has been classified as non-current since the exercise price of these warrants exceeds the market value of the related common shares.
-These warrants have been marked-to-market and the liability has been adjusted with a corresponding change or benefit recorded in the statement of operations.
-During the three and nine month periods ending October 31, 2005, the Company recorded a benefit of \$179,663 and \$148,611, respectively.
+As per EITF 00-19, "Accounting For Derivative Financial Instruments Index to, and Potentially Settled in, Company Stock" the Company calculated the value of the warrants issued in connection with this transaction and recorded a change to expense and a corresponding liability.
+The value of these warrants is marked-to-market and the liability is adjusted with a corresponding change or benefit recorded in the statement of operations.
+During the three and nine month periods ending October 31, 2005, the Company recorded a benefit of \$179,663 and an expense of \$418,474, respectively.